-NEW YORK (May 24, 2002)-"New Worlds: German and Austrian Art, 1890-1940," the critically acclaimed exhibition that inaugurated Neue Galerie New York in autumn 2001, will go on view again from June 28 to September 1, 2002.
-Among the featured artists will be such leading Austrian figures of that era as Gustav Klimt, Egon Schiele, Oskar Kokoschka, and artists of the Wiener Werkstätte.
-German movements such as the Brücke, the Blaue Reiter, Neue Sachlichkeit, and the Bauhaus will also be explored.
-The collection and exhibitions will extend to a wide range of media, including painting, sculpture, works on paper, and decorative arts.
+This exhibition is a new version of the critically acclaimed show that inaugurated the Neue Galerie in 2001.
+It highlights works from the museum's collection and includes such leading Austrian figures as Gustav Klimt, Egon Schiele, Oskar Kokoschka, and artists of the Wiener Werkstätte.
+German movements such as the Brücke, the Blaue Reiter, Neue Sachlichkeit, and the Bauhaus are also on view.